HACC2023/Supersonic-Legends/README.md

   <li>In the "My Extensions" page, the <u>menehune</u> extension should be listed.</li>
   <li>Open the <b>menehune</b> extension by clicking on the browser's side panel icon at the top right.
 Once the side panel is visible, select the <b>menehune</b> item from the drop-down menu.
 The <b>menehune</b> application should be visible at this point.</li>
 </ol>
-<p>View this <a href="https://github.com/HACC2023/Supersonic-Legends/blob/main/assets/menehune-1-Installation-hevcmp4.mp4">Installation Video.</a></p>
+<p>View this <a href="https://github.com/HACC2023/Supersonic-Legends/blob/main/assets/menehune-1-Installation-hevcmp4.mp4">Installation Video.</a>  (NOTE: The videos are also available in the assets folder in the repository).</p>
 <h2>Known Issues</h2>
 <h3>2023-11-12</h3>
 <ul>